-Zeil Rosenberg, MD, MPH is Executive Director and Founder, The Center for Advanced Medicine where his clinical work focuses on Men’s Health and treatment of patients experiencing side effects from cancer therapy and diabetes.
+Zeil Rosenberg, MD, MPH is Vice President, Medical Affairs at Admera Health, an advanced molecular diagnostics company focused on personalized medicine and non-invasive cancer diagnostics.
 He is Co-Founder of Filament BioSolutions, a medical food company improving health of patients with diseases causing nutritional deficiencies.
-His executive experience includes roles as CEO of a publicly traded medical nutrition company, Worldwide Medical Director for Immunization at Becton Dickinson (BD) and National Medical Director at the Children’s Health Fund.
+His executive experience includes roles as CEO of a publicly traded medical nutrition company, Worldwide Medical Director for Immunization at Becton Dickinson (BD) and National Medical Director at the Children's Health Fund.
 An advocate for global child health, He served as National Advisor for Immunization, Ministry of Health, Indonesia.
 Trained at Stanford, UCSF and Columbia, Dr. Rosenberg is a Specialty Fellow of the American Academy of Pediatrics and Fellow of the American College of Preventive Medicine and the New York Academy of Medicine.
 He has served as AAS Science, Engineering and Diplomacy Fellow.
 At Columbia he works with start-up companies having high public health impact potential.

 Senior Capstone Project Judge, School of Engineering

 International Fellows Program Alumni, School of International and Public Affairs (SIAP)

 Fellow, American College of Preventive Medicine

 Former Chairperson, ACPM Terrorism and Emergency Preparedness Commitee